-The Reserve Bank of Malawi (RBM) published the Basel II Pillar 3 regulatory framework which aims at complementing the minimum capital requirements under Pillar 1 and the supervisory review process under Pillar 2.
-The Pillar 3 and public disclosure is in line with section 96 of the Financial Services Act 2010 and in line with Market Disclosure Directive 2013.
-The purpose of the framework is to encourage market discipline through a set of disclosure requirements which allow market participants to assess key pieces of information on the scope of application, capital risk exposures, risk assessment processes and hence capital adequacy of banks.
-CDH Investment Bank (CDHIB) is regulated and supervised by the RBM.
+The Reserve Bank of Malawi ("RBM") published the Basel II Pillar 3 regulatory framework which aims at complementing the minimum capital requirements under Pillar 1 and the supervisory review process under Pillar 2.
+The Pillar 3 and public disclosure is in line with section 96 of the Financial Services Act 2010 and in line with Guidelines on Market Disclosures under Basel II 2013.
+The purpose of the framework is to encourage market discipline through a set of disclosure requirements which allows market participants to assess key pieces of information on the scope of application, capital risk exposures, risk assessment processes and hence capital adequacy of the bank.
+CDH Investment Bank ("CDHIB") is regulated and supervised by RBM.